 Our Dean of Studies is available for advice and guidance on subject selection, special consideration, course changes or other academic and career related matters.

 In their first year, students are assigned a resident tutor as an academic mentor.
 These mentors are generally specialists in the students’ chosen study areas and provide formal and informal opportunities for assistance.
 Such an individualised approach ensures students are guided through the sometimes challenging early period of university study within a supportive framework.
 Other benefits include:

-UC students have access to a wide range of tutorials to support their studies.
-Tutorials are made up of small groups and led by young, approachable resident tutors who know you, and you know them.
+- Access to a wide range of weekly tutorials to support your studies.
+Tutorials are led by approachable tutors who know you and you know them

-Our tutors live at the College, so are readily available to answer any questions relating to your course, as well as help you prepare for assessments and exams.
+- Ten resident tutors who live at College and over 30 non-resident tutors.
+They are available to answer any questions relating to your course, and help you prepare for assessments and exams

-Throughout the year, the Senior Common Room hosts a lively program of talks (Fireside Chats and After Dinner Conversations) where world-leading academics and thinkers share their research and bring new ideas for group discussion and debate.
+Throughout the year, the Senior Common Room hosts a lively program of talks, where world-leading academics and thinkers share their research and bring new ideas for group discussion and debate.

 Our library and tutorial rooms are great places to study.

 The Greta Hort Library is open 24/7 and features a self-check facility, computers, scanners, printing facilities and free WiFi.
 Library assistants are also on hand to help you find resources.